 Brian Cuban, the younger brother of Dallas Mavericks owner and entrepreneur Mark Cuban, is a Dallas based attorney, author, and addiction recovery advocate.
 He is graduate of Penn State University and The University of Pittsburgh School of Law.
-Brian has been in long term recovery from alcohol, cocaine, and bulimia since April of 2007.
+Brian has been in

 His first book, “Shattered Image: My Triumph Over Body Dysmorphic Disorder” chronicles his first-hand experiences living with, and recovering from, twenty-seven years of eating disorders, and Body Dysmorphic Disorder (BDD).

 Brian’s most recent, best-selling book, “The Addicted Lawyer, Tales of The Bar, Booze, Blow & Redemption” is an unflinching look back at how addiction and other mental health issues destroyed his career as a once successful lawyer and how he and others in the profession redefined their lives in recovery and found redemption.